boostercloud/booster/docs/README.md

 - _&lt;id of the read model&gt;_ is the ID of the specific read model instance you are interested in.
 - _selection_field_list_ is a list with the names of the specific read model fields you want to get when data is sent back to you.

 In the following examples we use ["wscat"](https://github.com/websockets/wscat) to connect to the web socket.
-Then we send the required messages to conform the ["GraphQL over WebSocket" protocol](#the-graphql-over-websocket-protocol) including the subscription operation to the read model `CartReadModel` with ID "demo".
+After that, we send the required messages to conform the ["GraphQL over WebSocket" protocol](#the-graphql-over-websocket-protocol), including the subscription operation to the read model `CartReadModel` with ID "demo".

 1. Connect to the web socket: